Particular/docs.particular.net/nservicebus/throughput-tool/faq.md

 ## Why should I run the tool

+The tool is available as a backup for customers who are not able to use the [inbuilt functionality of ServiceControl and ServicePulse](./../../servicepulse/throughput.md) to measure their endpoint throughput.

-The tool assists in gathering the information needed for licensing NServiceBus and the Particular Service Platform as required for production systems.
+It assists in gathering the information needed for licensing NServiceBus and the Particular Service Platform as required for production systems.
 Particular Software also uses the information in aggregate to better serve customer needs.

 ## Does the tool automatically submit the report to Particular Software